The Board of Directors of the Global Partnership for Education sets the partnership’s policies and strategies.

 Rashid Salem Alshamsi

 Director, Technical Cooperation, Ministry of Foreign Affairs and International Cooperation, United Arab Emirates

 European Commission, Germany, Italy, Spain

-Deputy Director General at the Directorate-General for International Cooperation and Development of the European Commission
+Deputy Director General, Directorate for International Partnerships, European Commission

 Australia, Japan, Korea, United States

-Deputy Assistant Administrator, Bureau for Economic Growth, Education and Environment, United States Agency for International Development (USAID)
+Acting Deputy Assistant Administrator, United States Agency for International Development (USAID)

 Director, Health and Education Finance, Department of Foreign Affairs and Trade (DFAT), Australia